yasahaverland/private-blockbuster/README.md

 # private-blockbusters

 ## Project Idea
-Your own Privete Blockbuster, an app where you can have that nolstalgic feeling back of searching and saving your favorite movies in your own archive.
+Your own Private Blockbuster, an app where you can have that nolstalgic feeling back of searching and saving your favorite movies in your own archive.

 Search movies titles, select and save your favorite movies, write comments and set up a profile.